 The selection is done by the Department.
 If applications are assessed to be equivalent additional interviews might be conducted.

 You will be notified about the nomination (i.e. that the institution will nominate you to a partner university) within a few weeks after the application.
 The nomination decision will be sent to you by e-mail.
 You must be accessible and reply to the offer within short notice (exact time for reply will be in the notification).
 If you don’t answer in time your place will be offered to another student.

 If you must turn down an exchange offer

-Economic support, housing, insurance, etc
+Economic support, housing, insurance, and other things

 Questions about courses available, how to plan your studies, learning agreement and how to adapt your studies before and after the exchange: contact Göran Svensson, Academic Erasmus+ Coordinator, firstname.lastname@example.org.